Disabled to get cost of living £150 from September

 However, critics say the support will not go far enough with household bills set to rise further this winter.

-The one-off £150 payment for disabled people is intended to help them with the rising cost of living and the extra costs they face, such as for care and specialist equipment.
+The one-off £150 payment for disabled people is intended to help them with rising prices and the extra costs they face, such as for care and specialist equipment.

 Tom Marsland, policy manager at disability equality charity Scope, said the support "isn't going to touch the sides in the face of energy bills predicted to reach more than £4,000 a year by January".